spiral/docs/cookbook/custom-dispatcher.md

 }
 ```

-Create bootloader to register our dispatcher in the kernel:
+Create Bootloader to register our dispatcher in the kernel:

 ```php
 namespace App\Bootloader;